Two weeks of fine-tuning VLAs in sim: what worked, what broke

 Worse on both.
 Lose-lose.

-The Brittle Grounding paper’s most important practical claim that I independently corroborated: scaling demonstrations does not close this gap at the SmolVLA-LoRA budget.
+I independently corroborated the Brittle Grounding paper’s most important practical claim.
+Scaling demonstrations does not close this gap at the SmolVLA-LoRA budget.
 The architecture has a structural ceiling here.

 Phase 4: a harder scene, 0/10